 Where does it start?

-You can see the meeting point of each excursion before booking so that you can arrange any necessary transportation ahead of time.
+You can consult the booking page of each excursion to find out its meeting place and arrange any necessary transportation ahead of time.

 How long does it last?

-When is the best time for a food tour in Naxos?
+When is the best time for a food tour in Barcelona?

 The best time for a food tour in Barcelona is during the afternoon or evening when the city comes alive with its culinary offerings.

 The bustling atmosphere and vibrant energy of the city enhance the experience of sampling delicious food and immersing yourself in Barcelona's food culture.

 Ensure you wear comfortable shoes to navigate the streets and neighborhoods with ease, allowing you to fully enjoy the tour.

 Immerse in local culture and embrace Catalan traditions and try regional specialties.